harshita-kapur/corona-visualized/README.md

-# Corona visualized on a World Map
+# Corona cases visualized on a World Map